 Not conserving natural resources looks like an oil pipeline threatening the water quality of an aquifer; in cases like that, individuals can organize and protest those corporate decisions and win.

-But in our day-to-day lives, what can we do to make sure we’re not overconsuming Earth’s natural resources?
+But in our day-to-day lives, what can we do to ensure we’re not overconsuming Earth’s natural resources?

 Final Thoughts on How to Conserve Natural Resources